utdemir/composable-indexes/docs/performance.md

 All built-in aggregations are calculated iteratively, without holding the data in memory.
 You can expect `O(1)` memory and time complexity regardless of the size of the collection.

+As an example, `aggregations::count` simply increment and decrement a counter as items are inserted and removed, `aggregations::mean` only keeps track of the sum and count and so on.

 ## Indexing overhead

+A `Collection` is simply a `HashMap`, and indexes are additional data structures.
+Hence, inserting an element to a `Collection` simply compile down to inserting the element to the underlying `HashMap`, and then inserting pointers to the same element to each of the indexes.
+Hence, the overhead of adding indexes is linear in the number of indexes.

 As an example - on the benchmark below we compare inserting the elements to a `std::collections::HashMap` vs inserting the same elements to a `composable_indexes::Collection` with zero, one, two, three and four indexes.
 You can see that without an index, the performance is exactly the same as a `HashMap`, and adding an index linearly increases the insertion time.